-Start testing too late in the run and letting this affect testing quality as a tester is not able to test the whole task list with the remaining time.
+Start testing too late in the run and letting this affect testing quality or not being able to complete the whole task in the remaining time.

 Posting ghost issues (empty issues with only titles) only to fill them out later.